The user management page lets you add and manage user accounts, as well as make these inactive.

 The system administrator is always an administrator; administrative access cannot be revoked.
 This is prevented in the user interface so you cannot revoke access, even by mistake.

 The system administrator can always log in.
 Even if the server license has been exceeded, this account is still allowed to log in.

 Additionally to giving users full-fledged administrator privileges, you may grant elevated permissions to some users.
-Users with elevated permissions may perform some of administrative tasks: manage user groups, templates, custom fields, checklists, roles, automatic links.
+Users with elevated permissions may perform specific actions over reviews, or may perform some of administrative tasks: manage user groups, templates, custom fields, checklists, roles, automatic links.

 To assign a user as group administrator, open Groups category, click Edit next to the desired user group, scroll to the Group Administrators section and add the user to the list of group administrators.

 Group administrators are regular (not full administrator) users who are allowed to administer this group.
 Group administrators can edit group settings, add or remove user members of the group.

 To set or clear elevated permissions of the user, click Edit next to that user on the user list, switch to the Permissions tab and change the appropriate flags.